precice/precice/extras/mock/README.md

 - Return correct dimensions for meshes and data

 ### Mock Configuration (Optional)
-Place `mock-config.xml` in the same directory as your preCICE config file.
+Place `precice-mock-config.xml` in the same directory as your preCICE config file.

-**Example mock-config.xml:**
+**Example precice-mock-config.xml:**
 ```xml
 <?xml version="1.0" encoding="UTF-8" ?>
 <!--